juntaic7/CoT-with-Supervision/README.md

 <!-- omit from toc -->
-# Why Prompt Design Matters and Works:\\ A Complexity Analysis of Prompt Search Space in LLMs
+# Why Prompt Design Matters and Works:<br> A Complexity Analysis of Prompt Search Space in LLMs

 ## Table of Contents